SAIKUMARGUTTULA542/Item-catlog/README.md

   2.CSS
   3.Vagrant, Flask, SQLAlchemy
   4.VirtualBox
-  5.Google and Facebook Oauth2 & APIs.
+  5.Google or Facebook Oauth2 & APIs.

 ##To run this project: